DeFi aggregator raided by five hackers on launch day By Cointelegraph - Up News Info

 DeFi aggregator raided by five hackers on launch day

-Fledgling decentralized finance protocol ForceDAO has had a rough start, with several incursions from hackers taking place just hours after it launched.
+Fledgling decentralized finance, or DeFi, protocol ForceDAO has had a rough start, with several incursions from hackers taking place just hours after it launched.

-The Ethereum-based yield aggregator had only just launched its airdrop campaign on April 3 when four malicious “black-hat” hackers managed to drain a total of 183 ETH worth approximately $367,000 at the time.
-One friendly “white-hat” hacker alsassisted the team by alerting them to prevent further losses.
+The Ethereum-based yield aggregator had only just launched its airdrop campaign on April 3 when four malicious “black hat” hackers managed to drain a total of 183 Ether (ETH), worth approximately $367,000 at the time.
+One friendly “white hat” hacker assisted the team by alerting them to prevent further losses.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.